 Undercover investigations by animal advocates are an important tool in exposing the cruel realities of factory farming.
 However, industrial agriculture is continuing the tactic of introducing anti-whistleblower legislation (often referred to as “ag-gag” bills) to prevent the investigation and exposure of cruel conditions endured by animals on factory farms.

-As of the 2014 legislative session, anti-whistleblower bills have passed in seven states (Idaho, Iowa, Kansas, Missouri, Montana, North Dakota, and Utah).
+There are currently 7 states with anti-whistleblower laws (Iowa, Kansas, Missouri, Montana, North Carolina, North Dakota, and Utah).
 Yet, many other states have unsuccessfully attempted to pass this type of legislation (Arizona, Arkansas, California, Florida, Illinois, Indiana, Minnesota, Nebraska, New Hampshire, New Mexico, New York, Pennsylvania, Tennessee, and Wyoming).
-Many legislators have come to understand how harmful these bills are— in 2013, 15 ag-gag bills were introduced (they all failed to pass), but in 2014 there were only 5 introduced (Colorado, Montana, New Mexico, North Carolina, and Washington).
+Many legislators have come to understand how harmful these bills are— in 2013, 15 ag-gag bills were introduced (they all failed to pass), but in 2015 there were only 5 introduced (Colorado, Montana, New Mexico, North Carolina, and Washington).
 North Carolina was the only state in 2015 to codify an ag-gag bill.